easegress-io/easegress/doc/plugin_ref.md

 > NOTE:
 > About `host` option, the value `localhost` and `0.0.0.0` is different.
 Value `localhost` could be resolved to any IP address based on your local configuration in `/etc/hosts` file, generally it is configured to `127.0.0.1`.
+> About `type` option, fasthttp implementation will consumes more cpu and memory to achieve higher performance, more details please see the [nethttp vs fasthttp benchmark result doc](../benchmark/nethttp-vs-fasthttp/README.md).

+There are some defects when use "fasthttp" on "type" option:

+1. fasthttp server does't support HTTP2
+2. fasthttp server does't support `CloseNotifier`, so EG doesn't known client is gone until it try to write response data.

 ### I/O